maidsafe/temp_safe_network/README.md

 ## JSON-RPC and QUIC

-One last crate found in this repository is the [jsonrpc-quic](jsonrpc-quic).
+One last crate found in this repository is the [qjsonrpc](qjsonrpc).
 This crate provides the implementation of [JSON-RPC](https://www.jsonrpc.org/) over [QUIC](https://en.wikipedia.org/wiki/QUIC), which is required by the Authenticator daemon communication protocol.

 This crate exposes a minimised set of functions which are used by other crates to implement the Authenticator daemon communication protocol.
 On one hand the `sn_api` makes use of it to be able to send JSON-RPC messages to the `authd` over QUIC, and on the other hand the `sn_authd` makes use of it to accept those requests from clients, generating and sending back a JSON-RPC response over QUIC.
 Please refer to the [sn_authd README](sn_authd/README.md) to see some examples of these type of requests/responses.